Are there any things to do in Comodoro Rivadavia and is it even worth visiting?

 When in Argentina you always order at least one scoop of dulce de leche – a creamy, caramel spread made by slowly heating sugar and milk over several hours.

 Because this is an oil town that sees a lot of people travelling for business, Comodoro Rivadavia has a nice selection of business hotels with buffet breakfast and fast internet.
 Here are a few options to consider:

-Comodoro Hotel – 3-star hotel, centrally located with lobby bar and buffet breakfast.
+Comodoro Hotel – 3-star hotel, centrally located with a lobby bar and buffet breakfast.
 This is where we stayed!